Cascais and the Tagus.

 From a 31-class diaspora.

 Portugal's 2026 home-water moment is the Campeonato de Portugal de Cruzeiros ORC on the Tagus, and the two Portuguese entries at the 43rd Copa del Rey just six months earlier — FIRSTINGS (Cape 31) and TIRO (Grand Soleil 44) — are the 2025-vintage signature that shapes the pre-race read.
-Three insights from the Portuguese diaspora — the story a small, diverse fleet tells when its best boats travel.
+Three insights from the Portuguese diaspora — AEROMAX (18.8%) leads the national distribution alongside IRONWIND, Farr Designs (25.0%) anchors the drawing-board signature, and the small-N caveat applies to every share quoted from a 48-boat fleet.

 Pre-race window · Archetype-Conditions

 The Campeonato de Portugal de Cruzeiros ORC returns to the Tagus estuary for its 2026 edition, the Federação Portuguesa de Vela and the Associação Naval de Lisboa running the national championship on home water.
 Tagus summer pressure typically delivers a mixed coastal band — thermal shifts off the river mouth, current interactions with the estuary geometry, pressure transitions between sheltered and exposed zones.
-That is the environment where BALANCECORE's heel-sensitive wide-envelope signature absorbs transitions instead of punishing them, and the Portuguese fleet's 22.6% BALANCECORE density is the highest share of any archetype in the national distribution.
+AEROMAX leads the Portuguese distribution at 18.8% (9 boats) — power-efficiency hybrids with strong upwind drive and moderate displacement — and that is the platform best matched to the estuary's pressure-converted-to-mileage zones, with IRONWIND (18.8%) level alongside it and GLIDEFORM and AEROBLADE (10.4% each) anchoring the secondary layer.
+Small-sample note: 48 boats is below the 80-boat structural-signature floor, so the lead share rests on a 9-boat margin.
 Pre-race speculation — actual conditions and crew execution will arbitrate.

 • Venue: Tagus estuary · Cascais / Lisboa